15 Dead Cats, 5 Living Found in House of Filth in Carbon County

-The Carbon County Humane Officer says 15 dead cats were removed from that house near Jim Thorpe.
+The Carbon County Humane Officer says 15 dead cats were removed from that house in Summit Hill.

 “This is absolutely without a doubt the worst one I've seen,” said Carbon County Humane Society Police Officer Donna Crumb as she described what she found inside the house.